bobdenotter/many-eyes-of-making/Session recap/Twelve Eclipsed Moons.md

 Heading into town, they slowly become a little more familiar with the town layout after asking around.
 There’s a couple of inns and taverns for travelers; they hear about the Wandering Serpent (where the drinks are cheap), Turan’s Rest and Revelry (the only inn licensed by House Ghallanda) and the Gold Dragon Inn (a cheap knock-off of the Golden Dragon Inn, they’re advised to stay away from this place).

 There’s a main market called the Red Bazaar, called that because of the dinosaur meat that hangs on hooks, the blood falling down onto the streets and running into the river.
-There’s a large public bathhouse and temple called Olladra’s Respite, there’s a shrine to Kol Korran, and then there’s the New Throne Depository.
+There’s a large public bathhouse and temple called Olladra’s Respite, there’s a shrine to Kol Korran, and then there’s the [[Newthrone]] Depository.

 They’re told to head to the depository, especially after Galen names Alternar’s Artefacts.
 The outer building is mainly made up out of mud, containing a couple of large windows.
 It has a soaring ceiling, to make it appear more grander than the rest of the buildings, and it has a few shops inside, as well as counters and tellers to the right.